thomasduft/openiddict-ui/README.md

                  .GetName()
                  .Name));
   })
-  // Register the Api for the EF based OpenIddict Identity Store .AddUIIdentityApis<ApplicationUser>();
+  // Register the APIs for the EF based UI Store based on ASP.NET Identity.
+  .AddUIIdentityApis<ApplicationUser>();

 ...